ErikBoesen/gimp-web/content/news/2017-08-22 GIMP 2.9.6 Released/index.md

 ## Filters

-Thanks to contributions from Thomas Manni and Ell, GIMP now has 9 more GEGL-based filters, including much anticipated Wavelet Decompose, as well as an Extract Component plug-in that simplifies fetching e.g. CMYK's K channel or LAB's L* channel from an image.
+Thanks to contributions from Thomas Manni and Ell, GIMP now has 9 more GEGL-based filters, including much anticipated *Wavelet Decompose*, as well as an *Extract Component* plug-in that simplifies fetching e.g. CMYK's K channel or LAB's L* channel from an image.

 Another new feature that we expect to develop further is GUM—a simple